 - Dr. Susan Werner, Family Medicine Physician, Geisinger

-Remember, essential oils are hydrophobic, which means they will only rise to the top if you take them with water.
+If your doctor approves, just note that essential oils are hydrophobic, meaning they will only rise to the top if taken with water.

 About The Author